#1 Combine a Winery Holiday Open House with Shopping

 Take a shopping trip to a winery.
-The state has more than 190 of them and what better place to shop for the wine lover in your life?
+With more than 300 in Virginia, what better place to shop for the wine lover in your life?

 Many wineries hold open houses and special events around the holidays.
 After tasting some award-winners, purchase a bottle or two along with engraved glasses for an ideal gift.
 Don’t forget to pick up extra bottles for those holiday parties.